snyball/hawck/README.md

 reboot is required.)

 When you've started the computer back up again, run the following commands:

+### Other distributions

+Find the appropriate dependencies for your distribution, and run the `install.sh` script.
+Note that this script has only been tested for Ubuntu 19.10.

+## Testing it out

 ```bash
 $ sudo systemctl start hawck-inputd